MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/deepdive-move-data-between-sql-server-and-xdf-file.md

 ## Create a SQL Server table from an XDF file

 For this exercise, you use the credit card fraud data again.
 In this scenario, you've been asked to do some extra analysis on users in the states of California, Oregon, and Washington.
-To be more efficient, you've decided to store data for just these states on your local computer and work with the variables gender, cardholder, state, and balance.
+To be more efficient, you've decided to store data for only these states on your local computer, and work with only the variables gender, cardholder, state, and balance.

 1. Re-use the `stateAbb` variable you created earlier to identify the levels to include, and write them to a new variable, `statesToKeep`.